ateeq-khaliq/BRAF-Mutant-Colorectal-Cancer-Mouse/Analysis/00_cellranger_outputs/README.md

 ## Additional Information

-For more details on the analysis methods or file formats, please refer to the documentation of the analysis pipeline used (e.g., Space Ranger if this is from 10x Genomics).
+For more details on the analysis methods or file formats, please refer to the documentation of the analysis pipeline used (e.g., Cell Ranger/Space Ranger if this is from 10x Genomics).